The nearby He-rich superluminous supernova SN 2021bnw during photospheric phases: Optical and NIR spectra

-To test the proposed line identifications in the NIR spectrum of SN~2021bnw, we compute a synthetic spectrum using the Monte Carlo radiative-transfer code \texttt{TARDIS} \citep{kerzendorfandsim2014}. \texttt{TARDIS} is an open-source, one-dimensional code widely used for the rapid spectral synthesis of supernovae.
-Despite some simplifying assumptions like spherical symmetry and homologous expansion, \texttt{TARDIS} is capable of consistently describing the plasma state and handling radiation-matter interactions.
+To test the proposed line identifications in the NIR spectrum of SN~2021bnw, we computed a synthetic spectrum using the Monte Carlo radiative-transfer code \texttt{TARDIS} \citep{kerzendorfandsim2014}.
+The open-source one-dimensional code \texttt{TARDIS} is widely used for the rapid spectral synthesis of supernovae.
+Despite some simplifying assumptions such as spherical symmetry and homologous expansion, \texttt{TARDIS} is capable of consistently describing the plasma state and handling radiation-matter interactions.
 It defines a computational domain in velocity space with a fixed inner boundary, representing the SN photosphere.
 From this boundary, a blackbody radiation field propagates and interacts with the overlying ejecta.